Sanders to host socially distant rally for Biden in New Hampshire

 "The matter of the fact is that I beat Bernie Sanders," he said.
 "By a whole hell of a lot."

+The progressive and populist champion cinched the New Hampshire primary vote in February, after beating out Sen. Hillary Clinton in the state in 2016.
+He remains influential among Democrats in the state neighboring his home, Vermont.

+New Hampshire is a competitive battleground-- Clinton won the state by little over 250 votes.

-The progressive and populist champion cinched the New Hampshire primary vote in February.
-The Vermont senator reportedly expressed concerns last month that Biden was not doing enough to court progressive voters.
+The senator reportedly expressed concerns last month that Biden was not doing enough to court progressive voters.
 He said he wished the former vice president would hone in on issues like health care, higher wages and job growth, sources told The Washington Post.

 Though Biden’s policies have undoubtedly swung left as his party continues to become more progressive, he’s reportedly kept a distance between himself and some progressives like Rep. Alexandria Ocasio-Cortez, D-N.Y., amid attacks from Trump that Biden is controlled by the “radical left" and socialists.